soler2000/RevCam/README.md

    python -m pip install --upgrade pip
    ```

 3. Install RevCam from the source tree.
-On Pi hardware some wheels (such as
+On Pi hardware this step pulls
-   PyAV) may still be built locally, so this step can take a short while.
+   pre-built wheels from PiWheels, so it usually completes quickly.
+Seeing a
-   Seeing a long list ending with `Successfully installed ...` means the step
+   long list ending with `Successfully installed ...` means the step finished
-   finished successfully.
+   successfully.
 You can either run the convenience script:

    ```bash
    ./scripts/install.sh --pi